Angel-125/MOLE/GameData/WildBlueIndustries/MOLE/Readme.txt

 ---REVISION HISTORY---

+0.8.0.2

+Station Light
+- Reduced research cost and price to be in line with stock lights.
+- Moved tech node to Electrics (same as stock lights).

+MOH
+- Added TAC-LS recyclers to the Dolores Habitat configuration.
+- Renamed the Life Support converter (required for the KNUTS experiment when USI-LS is not installed) to KNUTS Processor.

+CTT
+- Added support for CTT.
+Tech nodes and parts: If a part isn't listed below, then it stays where it is (unless you have a mod installed that changes the tech node arrangements).
+MOLE parts should hover around Tier 4/Tier 5 by and large, but if you have suggestions for other CTT nodes for parts I'm happy to listen. :)
+Enhanced Survivability: Appaloosa, MK1-85 Heat Shield, Flight Control Package Simple Command Pods: Brumby

+Bug Fixes
+- Fixed an issue where players could not transfer crew out of a wet workshop that has been converted into a habitable module.
+- Fixed an issue where, if you have Pathfinder installed, reconfiguring the MOLE/MOH would not honor Pathfinder's settings for requiring resources and the proper skills to reconfigure the module.

 0.8.0.1
 - Fixed an issue where the Interstage Adapters required staging to complete.
 - Station light won't throw NREs when in the VAB/SPH if turned on.